mslawsky/airline-customer-satisfaction-prediction/README.md

 ### Primary Driver of Satisfaction

-Both models consistently identified **in-flight entertainment** as the most significant predictor of customer satisfaction:
+All models consistently identified **in-flight entertainment** as the most significant predictor of customer satisfaction:

 - **Logistic Regression**: Demonstrated the strong correlation between entertainment ratings and satisfaction probability
 - **Decision Tree**: Quantified that in-flight entertainment accounts for approximately 46% of the impact on satisfaction prediction
+- **Random Forest**: Confirmed in-flight entertainment as the top feature while providing more robust feature importance rankings

 ### Feature Importance Ranking